anttijuu/BooksAndWords/BooksAndWords/BSTree/README.md

 Words are read from the book file, then place into the binary search tree in alphabetical order.
 If the word is already in the tree, the frequency count of the word is increased.
 When all (unique) words are in the tree, it is exported into an array and then sorted.
 Finally, the most common words by frequency count are printed.

-In addition to producing the result, the app generates a [GraphViz](https://graphviz.org) dot file depicting the structure of the binary tree holding the words of the book.
+In addition to producing the result, the app generates (if the -dot true option is specified) a [GraphViz](https://graphviz.org) dot file depicting the structure of the binary tree holding the words of the book.
 After executing the app, you can convert the .dot file to e.g. svg file (assuming you have GraphViz installed):

 ```console
 dot -Tsvg dotgraph.txt -otree.svg